soujanyaporia/MUStARD/README.md

 ![](images/utterance_example.jpg)
 <p align="center"> Example sarcastic utterance from the dataset along with its context and transcript. </p>

+## Raw Videos

+The raw video clips including both the utterances and their respective context are available [here]().

 ## Data Format

-Each instance is alloted one identifier (e.g. "1\_60") which comprises a dictionary of the following items:
+The annotations and transcripts of the audiovisual clips are available at `data/sarcasm_data.json`.
+Each instance in the json file is alloted one identifier (e.g. "1\_60") which is a dictionary of the following items:

 | Key                     | Value                                                                          |